aiidateam/qe-tools/docs/design/outputs.md

 ## Other codes than `pw.x`:

+!!! question

-How to support multiple "raw" outputs? (i.e. for the various codes?)
+    How to support multiple "raw" outputs, i.e. for the various codes (`projwfc.x`, `ph.x`, ...)?

--> I think separate converter classes may be necessary?
+I think separate converter classes may be necessary?
 They should have different outputs in any case.